xarkm/fehDatabaseProject/README.md

 - Filter the table via a search field

 Possible changes:
-- Add more tables
+- Add more tables (Support/A/B/C Skills, Specials)
 - See if web scraper can be used to take info from community sites rather than manually filling out text files

 Sorting entries in de/ascending order:
 ![FEHSorting](https://user-images.githubusercontent.com/47302107/137364377-6fe91696-fb1c-40a1-b105-a06f44135e94.gif)